garciacarlos78/Android-Fundamentals-V2/lesson7/README.md

 Refactor of *AsyncTask* to *AsyncTaskLoader*, following the instructions from https://codelabs.developers.google.com/codelabs/android-training-asynctask-asynctaskloader/index.html?index=..%2F..%2Fandroid-training#5.

-Main goal: be able of rotating the screen during a query getting the right result. *AsyncTask* becomes disconnected from then *Activity* and is not able tu update the UI, so we change this *AsyncTask* class to *AsyncTaskLoader* class.
+Main goal: be able of rotating the screen during a query getting the right result. *AsyncTask* becomes disconnected from the *Activity* and is not able tu update the UI, so we change this *AsyncTask* class to *AsyncTaskLoader* class.

 #### Interesting points
   -`AsyncTaskLoader` part of Android platform's `Loader` API, deprecated in *Android P (API 28)* in favor of `ViewModels` and `LiveData`.

+### 7.2.4 - Coding challenge (whoWroteEPUB)

+Restrict the result to books downloadable in EPUB format.

+Base module: *whoTaskLoader*

+Steps:
+  1. Explore Books API and find the corresponding parameter.
+    Parameter: *download*
+    Value: "epub"
+  2. Add the corresponding parameter to the query.
+    In *NetworkUtils.java* class, in *getBookInfo()*